sricharankrishnan/click-image-play-youtube-video/plugin-bundle-files/README.md

 # Bundle Files
 Hello.
 You have reached this page from the website.
 Please download the required files to your project directory.
-Please head back to the website so that you can understand how the integration is done.
-The link to the website is <a href="https://sricharankrishnan.github.io/click-image-play-youtube-video/">this link</a>.
+Please head to the documentation for this plugin by <a href="https://github.com/sricharankrishnan/click-image-play-youtube-video/blob/master/README.md">clicking here</a>.

 Have a nice day.